LispEngineer/stm-midi-poc1/README.md

 * Use a 4-pin 32kHz clock?
 * RN1 footprint and 3D model look a little bit off - footprint is a bit too small?
 * Test points/pins
+* MCU Pin 24 is not used - it is I2S1_MCK

 # Board Layout Notes